openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 .. contents:: :local:

-Fuel is distributed as both ISO and IMG image, each of them contains an installer for Fuel Master node.
+Fuel is distributed as both ISO and IMG image, each of them contains an installer for Fuel Master Node.
 The ISO image is used for CD media devices, iLO or similar remote access systems.
 The IMG file is used for USB memory sticks.

 Once installed, Fuel can be used to deploy and manage OpenStack clusters.
 It will assign IP addresses to the nodes, perform PXE boot and initial configuration, and provision of OpenStack nodes according to their roles in the cluster.

+.. _Install_Bare-Metal:

 On Bare-Metal Environment
 -------------------------